jrpotter/notebook/notes/computability/decidability.md

 %%ANKI
 Basic
-When proving PCP is undecidable, PCP itself is typically reduced to what simpler problem?
+When proving PCP is undecidable, PCP itself is typically reduced from what simpler problem?
 Back: MPCP.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1765858968718-->